yugr/rust-slides/features/cons/bounds-checks/README.md

 ([here](https://source.chromium.org/chromium/chromium/src/+/63dbcdf2bfd553bc91524ec0a77dfd32a4d4a427)
 it brought up to 50% performance) or `operator[]` with `at` ([20%](https://quick-bench.com/q/o9du22dYmO0BCs5YqJ9gEKPyQ10) perf loss).
+This should not be a surprise - people who practice LeetCode know that `std::vector::resize` with direct indexing is _faster_ than `std::vector::reserve` with `push_back`'s.

 All Linux distros use `_FORTIFY_SOURCE` and some (Fedora, RHEL) also `_GLIBCXX_ASSERTIONS`.